element-hq/synapse/docs/usage/configuration/config_documentation.md

 will reject processing these EDUs.
 However if a presence EDU contains profile updates to any of the `status_msg`, `displayname`, or `avatar_url` fields, then the server will accept the EDU.

-If the presence `enabled` field is set "untracked", then these options will both act as if set to false.
+If the presence `enabled` field is set to "untracked", then these options will both act as if set to false.

 ---
 ### `require_auth_for_profile_requests`